Strand PHIL.II Philanthropy and Civil Society

 Benchmark E.2 Discuss an issue affecting the common good in the classroom or school and demonstrate respect and courtesy for differing opinions.

-Brainstorm a list of places and services in the neighborhood that are shared by others (parks, libraries, etc.).
-Write them on the board.
-Ask students who they would trust in their community to help them with certain problems or situations, for example:
+Brainstorm a list of places and services in the neighborhood that are shared by others (parks, libraries, police).
+Talk about who they would trust in their community to help them with certain problems or situations, for example:

 - Who would you call if you were home alone and heard a strange noise and saw a person walking around your house?